tsctsc6/qb_defender/README.md

 1. Client name is Leech client or Ancient client.
 For details, please see src/application.rs
 1. Total upload exceeds reported progress * torrent size + 10 MB
-1. Progress is regressive
+1. Progress is regressive more than 10MB/TorrentSize
-1. Progress increment is less than upload increment
+1. Uploaded is regressive more than 10MB
-1. Same network client count exceeds 5.
-For ipv4, netmask is 24, and for ipv6, netmask is 48
 1. The banned IPs will reset after running continuously for more than one day.

 ## Usage